Lunar Time in General Relativity: Analytic Model of the LT--TT Time Transformation

-Notice that each of these coefficients is actually represented in the form of an infinite power series with respect to the small parameters $e$, $e'$, $n'/n$.
-Eq. \eqref{numc4} provides only the leading terms of the series in the expansion of the numerical coefficients, which is sufficient for our analytic study.
+Notice that each of these coefficients is actually represented in the form of an infinite power series with respect to the small parameters $e$, $e'$, and $n'/n$.
+The above equations provide only the leading terms of the series in the expansion of the numerical coefficients, which is sufficient for our analytic study.